Melanie Baker LLB

 Melanie practises in the areas of Family, Criminal and Property Law.
 She is a Senior Lawyer for Child and Youth Advocate and accepts appointments as a Lawyer to Assist the Court in various matters.
 During her time in practice, she has conducted many hundreds of hearings in Courts at all levels, including jury trials.
 She is a passionate solution focused advocate who strives to obtain excellent outcomes for clients.

 Melanie was an elected member of the Council of the Wellington Branch of the New Zealand Law Society for 7 years and was a member of the Standards (Complaints) Committee for 9 years.
-In addition, Melanie is a member of a Legal Aid Selection Committee, a former board member of the Wellington Community Law Centre, and has recently been appointed as a Legal Aid auditor contracted to the Ministry of Justice.
+In addition, Melanie is a member of a Legal Aid Selection Committee, a former board member of the Wellington Community Law Centre, and is a Legal Aid auditor contracted to the Ministry of Justice.

 Melanie has attended overseas conferences to ensure her practice is currently up to international standard.
 She co-presented a workshop at the 2017 Association of Family and Conciliation Courts Conference in Boston.
 She presented a paper at the Youth Advocates Conference in Auckland in August 2018.